Filters, Scope & Navigation Back to top

 - User row — entries logged by that person.

-- Project row — entries on that project, with each entry tagged by contributor.
+- Project row — entries on that project, contributor-tagged.

-- Issue row — entries on that issue, contributor-tagged.
+- Issue row — entries on that issue.
 Issue key becomes the dialog title with the summary as a sub-line.

 - Custom Timesheets bucket row — entries that match the bucket path (e.g. Issue Type: Story → Status: In Progress), contributor-tagged.
 Works at every nesting level.

 In Day mode the dialog covers the single clicked date; in Week / Month mode it covers the column's full date range with entries grouped by date, then by issue or allocation within each date.
-The dialog header shows the column label (e.g. Mar 16 — 22 or Dec 29, 2025 — Jan 4, 2026).
-For multi-contributor cells (project / issue / custom rows), each entry shows the user's name as a small badge so you can tell at a glance who logged what.
+For multi-contributor cells, each entry shows the user's name as a small badge.

 Cell Colors & Interactions Back to top